SandroMaglione/getting-started-xstate-and-effect/audio-player-react/README.md

   - **Note**: Editor for initial logic, then switching all on code for implementation
 - `snapshot.matches` is untyped!
 - An `assign` action (`entry`) requires a sync operation
+- Possibly fix the issue with `missing audioRef` by working with sub-machines and having a valid ref or error